uvarc/rc-website/content/post/2022-december-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

+Two new toolchains are now available: `gcc/11.2.0 openmpi/4.1.4` and `intel/2022.11`.
+The latter is "Intel oneAPI" that contains the Intel compilers, MKL, and MPI.
+(Note that there is no need to load `intelmpi` from this version onwards.)
+The default versions have not been changed this time, but an upgrade will likely occur during the next major maintenance in May 2023.
+Users with their own compiled codes are encouraged to build them with the new toolchains and report any issues.

 ### Modules

 1. The following software modules will be **removed** from Rivanna during the maintenance period: